 We gratefully acknowledge Dr. Ned Kalin's staff for their assistance with the salivary cortisol assays and Dr. James Davis for his time and medical oversight of participant safety.
-This work was supported by funding from NCCAM #U01AT002114-01A1 to Antoine Lutz, NIMH P50-MH069315 to Richard J. Davidson, NIH P30 HD003352 to Marsha Seltzer, the Fetzer Institute, and gifts from Adrianne and Edwin Cook-Ryder, Bryant Wangard, Keith and Arlene Bronstein, and the John W. Kluge Foundation.
+This work was supported by funding from NCCAM #U01AT002114-01A1 to Antoine Lutz, NIMH P50-MH069315 to Richard J. Davidson, the Fetzer Institute, and gifts from Adrianne and Edwin Cook-Ryder, Bryant Wangard, Keith and Arlene Bronstein, and the John W. Kluge Foundation.